proxmox/ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   Monitors at a wrong address. ``mon_status`` outputs the ``monmap`` that is known to the monitor: determine whether the other Monitors' locations as specified in the ``monmap`` match the locations of the Monitors in the network.
-If they do not, see `Recovering a Monitor's Broken monmap`_.
+If they do not, see :ref:`Recovering a Monitor's Broken monmap
+  <rados_troubleshooting_troubleshooting_mon_recovering_broken_monmap>`.
+If
-  If the locations of the Monitors as specified in the ``monmap`` match the locations of the Monitors in the network, then the persistent ``probing`` state could  be related to severe clock skews amongst the monitor nodes.
+  the locations of the Monitors as specified in the ``monmap`` match the locations of the Monitors in the network, then the persistent ``probing`` state could  be related to severe clock skews among the monitor nodes.
 See `Clock Skews`_.
 If the information in `Clock Skews`_ does not bring the Monitor out of the ``probing`` state, then prepare your system logs and ask the Ceph community for help.
 See `Preparing your logs`_ for information about the proper preparation of logs.

 **What does it mean when a Monitor's state is ``electing``?**